 Gibboney earned his master’s degree from Shippensburg in December 2009 in organizational development and leadership with a concentration in higher education.

-Gibboney and his wife, Jessa, reside in Squirrel Hill with their daughter Louise and son Porter.
+Gibboney and his wife, Jessa, reside in Squirrel Hill with their daughter Louise, son Porter and daughter Finn.